lannex/TIL/README.md

 ## Rules
 - The folder name is Pascal Case.
-- The file name is lowercase and hypen.
+- The file name is Lowercase and Hypen.